ElesCloud/ESCDocuments/HANDBOOK.md

    - ESC personnel may only use gear made available from the official armory.
      - Non-standard and unreleased versions of ESC gear are reserved for R&D/QA and are only permitted for the purpose of testing official projects.
      - Personal project items and independently commissioned works are prohibited.
-     - ESC personnel are only permitted to use store-bought gear if the gear is a commercially-sold variant of something already in the ESC armroy, and only on a limited basis.
+     - ESC personnel are only permitted to use store-bought gear if the gear is a commercially-sold variant of something already in the ESC armory, and only on a limited basis.
 The armory counterpart should be unlocked and replace the store-bought version as soon as possible.
    - A [gear authorization list](https://epsilonsecurityconsulting.net/viewtopic.php?f=10&t=36) for individual ESC items is maintained by the Combat Operations department.
      - Internal only - you must be logged in to view this page.
    -  Civilians have a [separate list](https://epsilonsecurityconsulting.net/viewtopic.php?f=2&t=641) (public) of approved gear.